TheDMSGroup/mautic-extended-field/README.md

 If you have success/issues with other versions please report.

 1. Install by running `composer require thedmsgroup/mautic-extended-field-bundle` or by unpacking this repository's contents into a folder named `/plugins/MauticExtendedFieldBundle`
-2. Go to `/s/plugins` and click `Install/Upgrade Plugins` the Extended Fields plugin should show up.
+2. Go to `/s/plugins/reload`.
+The Extended Fields plugin should show up.
 Installation is complete.
 3. When creating new custom fields `/s/contacts/fields/new` select Object "Extended" or "Extended Secure".

 ## TODO